AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 >
 >You can also use a Postman environment and collection to generate access tokens.
 For more information, read the section about [using Postman to authenticate and test API calls](#use-postman).

-## Use the Get credentials functionality in the API reference documentation to generate and retrieve authentication credentials {#get-credentials-functionality}
+## Create and retrieve authentication credentials directly in the API reference documentation {#get-credentials-functionality}

 Starting with the November 2024 release of Experience Platform, you can get credentials to use the Experience Platform APIs directly from the API reference pages, without needing to go to [!UICONTROL Developer Console].
 View the example below from the [Flow Service API - Destinations page](https://developer.adobe.com/experience-platform-apis/references/destinations/).